 The premise of the CaPS Job Finding Club (JFC) is that finding employment is in itself a full-time job, which may be easier if done with a group of people.
 The JFC consists of a group of ten to fifteen graduating students, all of whom are seeking employment.
 You will have each other for support, with the assistance of a CaPS facilitator and the career advisors.
 It is a two-week program designed to teach you the most effective means of finding work in the field in which you want to be employed.

-Dates for the next Job Finding Clubs:
+Date for the next Job Finding Club:

 The JFC encompasses the mainstream in-house workshops offered by CaPS.
 These workshops are packaged together during the two weeks, along with other sessions designed for the club.
 Additionally, guest speakers come in to inspire and encourage you on your job search.